biicode/docs/biicode/installation.rst

 4. Install the development tools
 --------------------------------

-Finally, you may need to install some additional tools dependending on your development language.
+Finally, **you may need to install some additional tools dependending on your development language**.
 Select your language from the list bellow.
-You will be redirected to the specific documentation section for that particular section, where you will find more information and resources.
+You will be redirected to the specific documentation section for that particular language, where you will find more information and resources.
+Don't forget to come back to this general section, and learn more about biicode :ref:`basic <basic_usage>` and :ref:`advanced <advanced_features>` features, and check the :ref:`reference <biicode_reference>`.

 * :ref:`C/C++ development tools installation <cpp_installation>`
 * :ref:`Arduino development tools installation <arduino_installation>`